Links updated, September 2016

 AD/HD and behavior.

-If you have a student with attention-deficit/hyperactivity disorder (AD/HD), you’ll find a lot of useful info at the National Resource Center on AD/HD.
+If you have a student with attention-deficit/hyperactivity disorder (AD/HD), you’ll find a lot of useful info for teachers at CHADD.

 AD/HD, impulsivity, and behavior.